kernelwernel/VMAware/docs/documentation.md

     /**
-     * All checks are performed including the cursor check,
+     * All checks are performed including SPOOFABLE techniques
-     * which waits 5 seconds for any human mouse interaction
+     * and the cursor check, which waits 5 seconds for any human
-     * to detect automated virtual environments.
-This is the
+     * mouse interaction to detect automated virtual environments.
-     * only technique that's disabled by default but if you're
-     * fine with having a 5 second delay, add VM::ALL */
+     * If you're fine with having a 5 second delay, add VM::ALL */
     bool is_vm5 = VM::detect(VM::ALL);